Transcend Australia

-Transcend is an advocacy and support group, and a registered charity founded in 2012 by actor and advocate Rebekah Robertson, in support of transgender young people.
+Transcend Australia (Transcend) is a national community-led organisation, and a registered charity providing education, peer support and advocacy services to Australian families of trans, gender diverse and non-binary people.
+Founded in 2012 by actor and advocate Rebekah Robertson after she found little curated information when seeking to support her daughter Georgie.
+As a result resources were developed to support transgender, gender diverse, and non-binary (TGDNB) children, young people, and their families.
+Transcend continues to support families and carers who have TGDNB children of all ages.
+Their current financials and documents are published on ACNC.

 History

 Transcend was the first parent-led support group and information hub in Australia for gender diverse children and their parents.
-As an information hub, the website provides information about where to find support and information specific to the reader's location, details on how to access treatment and how to look after a gender diverse child (for parents) as well as specific support services for the child themselves.
+As an information hub, the website provides information about where to find support and information specific to the Australian reader's location (State and City), details on how to access treatment and how to look after a gender diverse child (for parents) as well as specific support services for the child themselves.
 Furthermore, the website also lists contact details for different services and specialists nationwide.
-The 'latest news' section contains various links to articles or media pieces that relate to trans issues or to Robertson and her daughter Georgie's advocacy.
-The blog is still accessible and online.
+The 'latest news' section contains various links to articles or media pieces that relate to trans issues including advocacy through subscription.